-Carmel can claim her self-education expenses for the acrobatic course because these lessons will maintain and improve the skills and knowledge she needs to perform her current duties.
+Whitney can claim a deduction for her self-education expenses.
+The course enables Whitney to maintain or improve the skills and knowledge she requires to carry out her current duties as an assistant office manager.

 Seminars, conferences and training courses